 Beth Genné

-Associate Professor of Dance Studies,Associate Professor of Art History, Arts and Ideas, Residential College
+Professor of Art History, Arts and Ideas Concentration, Residential College

 University of Michigan, Ann Arbor